SteveALee/fullmeasure-blog/source/_posts/practice-with-alexa.md

 ## Summary

 It is certainly possible to get Alexa to control music practice tools running on a PC.
-It just required the TRIGGERcmd service and a small open source Windows program.
+It just required the TRIGGERcmd service and a small open source Windows program to format and send OSC commands to Song Master.

-If many commands are required the maintenance could get to be a bit of a handfull.
+If many commands are required the maintenance could get to be a bit of a handful.
 Though a batch file could be used to abstract some of the common code.
-Having a text file makes life much easer of course (assuming we can edit in our own tool and cause a refresh after saving).
+Having direct editing access to the TRIGGERcmd config file will help as we can edit in our own tools.

 It works well enough for hands free control when practicing, though the spoken utterances are a little long winded.
 Perhaps Alexa routines might help make them shorter.